 Each individual’s inherited genetic traits however, contain variations that cause different reactions to medicines.

 The Cytochrome P450 Test, which sounds very scary and serious, but turns out to be a simple swab of the inner cheek, reveals a plethora of information about a patient’s genetic makeup and their ability to metabolize medications.

 Dr. Serani writes that there are four different categories of “metabolizers.”

 Whatever category an individual falls into will help determine which medications should be prescribed.

 What Are the Four Metabolizing Categories?

-- Extensive Metabolizer – a person in this category metabolizes a medication within the normal or average of amount of time expected, feels little to no side effects and has a clearing of their symptoms
+The Extensive Metabolizer is a person in this category who metabolizes a medication within the normal or average of amount of time expected, feels little to no side effects and has a clearing of their symptoms.